 “If you search on Google Images for ‘Gay couple’, you will get row after row of photos of happy gay couples… Search for ‘Straight couple’ by contrast and at least one to two images on each line of five images will be of a lesbian couple or a couple of gay men… Within just a couple of rows of images for ‘Straight couple’ there are actually more photographs of gay couples than there are of straight ones… It gets predictably stranger.
 For ‘Straight white couple’ the second photo is a close-up of a knuckle with ‘HATE’ written on it.
 The third is of a black couple… Search for ‘Black family’ and you will see smiling black families all the way down… Type in ‘White family’ on the other hand and three out of five images in the first line alone are either of a black or mixed-race family.” (p.
 117-119)

 While image searches change periodically, at the time of this review, these unusual results were still clearly visible.
 As Murray observes: “In the interests of weeding out human biases, humans have laced an entire system with biases” (p.
 119).
+[EDIT: it’s not entirely clear whether these results are the result of deliberate human intervention via MLF or are just the quirks of how search algorithms work.]

 Similarly, Murray notes the extent to which race, class, and gender have come to dominate the pages of major newspapers such as The New York Times.
 On Oct.
 16, 2017, he observes that the newspaper ran stories scattered throughout the various sections of the paper like “Gay in Japan and No Longer Invisible” about the visibility of gay people in Japan (Business), “A Broader Stage for Love” (Culture) about gay male ballerinas, and an article about “how female comics joking about pregnancy and motherhood are finally becoming big” (Culture).
 If he had wanted a more quantitative analysis, he could have cited NYTimes word usage results turned up by PhD Student Zach Goldberg which show, for instance, that from 2014 to 2018, the number of articles mentioning “racism” had shot up by a factor of 4, “privilege” by a factor of 2, “intersectionality” by a factor of 5, “social justice” by a factor of 3, “diversity and inclusion” by a factor of 3, and so on.